dymek84/ESP32-Led-Matrix-Clock/README.md

 - IMPLEMENTED: a more simple method to animate background and foreground without them inteferring..(most of the time).
 - IMPLEMENTED: Light Dependent Resistor input to automticallt accomodate the brightness of the matrix to the ambient brightness
 - IMPLEMENTED: New animation.
 Now when a minute or hour has passed the corresponding digit scrolls down and is replaced by a new digit.
+- Added Over The Air (OTA) update capability.. go to the clock settings webpage http://yourclock.ip.address/update/ and upload a pre compiles binary

 -- ISSUE (or not): When background is fade-down, some animations will not look as good.
 As a fix some background cannot be faded (even if you set it to fade) the only dimming that will always work is the overall brightness (dimming).